The company doesn’t care about you. The company doesn’t care about you. The company doesn’t care about you.

 I had a workmate develop a chronic illness after an infection of COVID, and he had to leave under hardship.
 People that hung out with him as best mates for years stopped talking to him in a matter of days.

-I sent him a few 3 message to see how he was doing.
+a few3 message to see how he was doing.
 NGL we weren’t super tight before COVID, we never hung out outside of work, and people not masking around me really drove a wedge between us.
 I’m trying hard not to justify what happened, but who knows maybe I am a little bit.

 True but there’s also absolutely no reason to think they care.
 Even if someone dies.
 Because they really don’t.
 So it feels extra soulless when they send out the email redistributing tasks right after the generic condolences email that goes out to the whole floor